Against science denialism and uncritical idealisation of the sciences, I argue for a realistic understanding of scientific practices.

 Remarks on the position paper “Nachhaltigen Nachwuchsförderung” by DGPhil and GAP.

 In the new issue on “crime” of metamorphosen, you will find a short polemical piece against crime fiction.
 Why?
 The short answer is that the genre intends to prevent solidarity with criminals and their crimes.
+I do have a longer answer, complete with reasons and arguments, but it won’t fit in a simple post.
+You can find it in the journal though.

 Crime fiction novels are anti-emancipatory, or shorter and more brutal: they are politically right-winged.